AdSense is perhaps the most popular way to make money online, but is it for real? Is AdSense worth it and is it still profitable?

-- Although they have Ads above the fold, they are not interfering or damaging the user experience
+- Although they have Ads above the fold, they are not interfering with or damaging the user experience.

-- They all have their ads in the main content are and not sidebar.
-The reason is simple: Click through Rate (CTR) in the main content area is greater than the sidebar and this translates to more clicks i.e. more money from AdSense.
+- They all have their ads in the main content and sidebar.
+The reason is simple: The Click-through Rate (CTR) in the main content area is greater than the sidebar, which translates to more clicks, i.e., more money from AdSense.

-- They all offer other services/products and are not operating for the sole purpose of running AdSense.
+- They offer other services/products and do not operate solely for running AdSense.

 The answer is NO. The reason is not that you cannot make thousands of dollars per month with AdSense and make a good living, but because you cannot rely on a single source of income.

-The on-line World is more dynamic than the offline World and you cannot assume that you will always have thousands of people visiting your website and clicking on Ads and you cannot assume that AdSense will exist forever.
+The online world is more dynamic than the offline world, and you cannot assume that thousands of people will always visit your website and click on ads, and you cannot assume that AdSense will exist forever.

 Maybe it will, but you cannot base your income on it.
-Diversifying your risks and spreading your revenues is always the best practice either online or offline.
+Diversifying your risks and spreading your revenues is always the best practice, online or offline.

-AdSense is perhaps the easiest, more reliable and best way to make money online.
+AdSense is perhaps the easiest, most reliable, and best way to make money online.
 Provided that your website meets the criteria explained above, you can enjoy a good monthly revenue by utilizing your content and the hours you spend online in the best possible way.

 On the other hand, you should not rely solely on AdSense if you plan to escape from the 09:00-05:00 and make a living online.

 Take a look at any example you want from people who work online.
-Everybody agrees that AdSense is great but you should have other income sources as well.
+Everybody agrees that AdSense is great, but you should also have other income sources.